 There are three ways you can donate to us.
 I can send you a donation link via text; you can issue a check on the organization’s name or visit us to make a cash payment.
 If you choose text-to-donate, we will immediately send an acknowledgment response and email you the receipt within three working days.
 For checks and cash, our receptionist will print a receipt for you directly.
 All contributions to Starlet are tax exempt.
 I’ll share the details with you over text right after this call.

 Negotiation is an important part of any solicitation call.
+You must offer satisfactory responses to any common objections your supporters may have.
+It could be that your first ask was big, or they support some other organization.
 Calling agents might have to improvise this part.
-However, you still can’t skip it while writing your phonathon script.
+However, you still can’t skip it while writing your script.
 Including negotiations in the script will help volunteers:

 - Understand when and how to make a higher-barrier ask to donors.